microsoft/xbox-live-unity-plugin/README.md

 * __ProjectSettings__ contains standard Unity project settings files.

 ## Getting Started
 If you're just looking to integrate Xbox Live functionality into your Unity game, you can download the [Unity Plugin in the Unity Asset Store](https://https://www.assetstore.unity3d.com/#!/content/TODO).

-You can also build the Unity plugin yourself:
+If you want to make changes or you need to debug something, you can do so directly from source.

+### Prerequisites

+* Visual Studio 2015
+* Powershell 3.0

+### Building

 1. Open up a powershell window.
 2. Clone the project, and be sure to include and sync all the required submodules.